MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 >
 >**UPDATE:** With carriers becoming even more strict with filtering, to ensure the maximum deliverability for your text messages, the toll-free number now needs to be verified.
 To verify your number, fill in the form [here](https://forms.office.com/r/x3LCH1gS7b).
 You can learn more about Azure Communication Services toll-free number verification [here](/azure/communication-services/concepts/sms/sms-faq#toll-free-verification).

-## Add a sender number from an Infobip, LINK Mobility, Telesign, Twilio or Vibes account (Worldwide)
+## Add a sender number from an Infobip, LINK Mobility, Telesign, Twilio, or Vibes account (worldwide)

-You can purchase or reuse an existing Infobip, LINK Mobility, Telesign, Twilio or Vibes SMS account to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased from the relevant SMS provider.
+You can purchase or reuse an existing Infobip, LINK Mobility, Telesign, Twilio, or Vibes SMS account to send text messages in Customer Insights - Journeys. **The integration works for all countries** in which a phone number can be purchased from the relevant SMS provider.

-The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Senders (currently in preview)**.
+The sender types supported vary based on the selected provider. **Customer Insights - Journeys also supports Alphanumeric Sender IDs (currently in preview)**.

 > [!IMPORTANT]
 > To ensure that third party SMS providers handle STOP commands properly, you must configure your consent settings directly with the provider.